 paddlesteamers.info : The Internet's leading website for Side-Wheeled Paddle Steamers

-A number of paddle steamers have been saved for further static use : see below
+A number of paddle steamers have been saved for further static use such as for restaurants, technical museums or social purposes : see below

 Follow link :